 It is unlawful for any person to:

-- Hunt any game animal (except as noted below) or game bird upon, over, around, or near bait.
+- Hunt any game animal (except as noted below) or game bird upon, over, around, or within 200 yards of bait.

 - Hunt any area for a period of 10 days following complete removal of all bait.